 2.1.
-An overview of the Resilient Landscapes and Livelihood Project (RLLP)
+Overview of the Resilient Landscapes and Livelihoods Project (RLLP)

-The SLMP II will close by the end of July 2018 and its follow-up project RLLP to support SLMP is being prepared.
+The SLMP-II was closed by the end of December 2018 and its follow-up project called RLLP to support SLMP is being prepared.
 The RLLP aims to create resilience to the treated landscape and improve the productivity and livelihoods through the provision of capital investments, technical assistance and capacity building at national, regional, woreda, kebele and community levels.
-The RLLP will build on the results of SLMP I & II and also introduce measures to address climate change/variability related risks and minimize Green House Gas (GHG) emission reductions so as to meet the Growth and Transformation Plan (GTP) and the Climate Resilient Green Economy (CRGE) goals of the country.
-The results of the project will be measured by the landscape to be put under sustainable and climate resilient land management practices and amount of total carbon sequestered per unit area and time.
-In line with the different investment experience on forest, climate-smart agriculture, household energy, land tenure, livelihood improvement, watershed management and landscape restoration, the new project would provide large-scale coordinated financial support to the MoALR and its acclaimed Sustainable Land Management Program to make a lasting impact at very large scale.
+The RLLP will build on the results of SLMP I & II and will also introduce measures to address climate change/variability related risks, minimize Green House Gas (GHG) emission reductions so as to meet the Growth and Transformation Plan (GTP) and the Climate Resilient Green Economy (CRGE) goals of the country.
+The results of the project will be measured by the landscape to be put under sustainable and climate resilient land management practices and the amount of total carbon sequestered per unit area and time.
+In line with the different investment experience on forest, climate-smart agriculture, household energy, land tenure, livelihood improvement, watershed management and landscape restoration, the new project, i.e. RLLP would provide large-scale coordinated financial support to the MoA and its acclaimed Sustainable Land Management Program to make a lasting impact at very large scale.